pyOpenSci/software-peer-review/partners/scientific-communities.md

 :animate: fade-in-slide-down

 We are always open to new partners.
-Please feel free to ask questions or to leave a post on [our discourse forum](https://pyopensci.discourse.group/).
+Please feel free to ask questions or to leave a post on our [GitHub Discussions](https://github.com/orgs/pyOpenSci/discussions ).
 We can connect with you from there.
 You can also email us directly at admin at pyopensci.org.
 :::